Teaching Advancement and Research Grants in Educational Technology

 - Evidence of departmental or college support (examples of support might include a letter from a department head or dean, approved release or reassigned time, or inclusion or connection of the proposal to a college or school’s strategic plan).

-Completed proposals should be e-mailed to Al Weiss (firstname.lastname@example.org) by January 9, 2013.
+Completed proposals should be e-mailed to the Center for Educational Technology and Curricular Innovation (firstname.lastname@example.org) by December 20.

 Accepted projects will receive: